 - 1. You can either double-click on the specific row, or right-click on the row and select Open. - 2.
 Re-insert the variable in the topic, selecting an existing name from a variable set.
-See the Flare Variables Guide or the Flare online Help for more information about inserting variables.
+See the Variables Guide or the Help system for more information about inserting variables.